 Drugs.com allows prescription medication users to publish reviews of their personal experience using a drug.

 We cannot verify the accuracy or authenticity of any reviews on this site.

 The top positive review for Contrave is written by a user named "Court98" who claims the drug caused a significant amount of weight loss:

 "When I started I was 275lb and was just not happy with where I was with my body and health...As of now (3 months in) I am 45 pounds down weighing in at 230.
 It is such a simple medication and works so quickly when paired with a good diet."

 The top negative review comes from a user named "Dee Dee" who claims that Contrave is less cost-effective than taking the generic versions of the drug separately:

 "Contrave is costly.
 To avoid paying unnecessary money, just have your MD prescribe the two medical ingredients separately ie bupropion as one med and the naltrexone as the other.
 I only pay $20/month.
 By having them prescribed separately, my insurance covers almost ALL the cost."

-According to the research review published in the Pharmacy & Therapeutics journal linked above, Contrave is typically dosed at one capsule for the first week, which contains 8 milligrams (mg) of naltrexone HCL and 90 mg of bupropion HCL.
+According to the research review published in the Pharmacy & Therapeutics journal linked in a previous section of this article, Contrave is typically dosed at one capsule daily for the first week, which contains 8 milligrams (mg) of naltrexone HCL and 90 mg of bupropion HCL.

-If the patient experiences beneficial results at that low dose, their doctor may keep them at this dose because it will minimize the risk of side effects.
+If the patient experiences beneficial results at a low dose, their doctor may keep them at this dose, because it can minimize the risk of side effects.